Tips For Identifying Nutritional Information

 Ministry Of Food & Drug Safety

-To contact the Ministry Of Food & Drug Safety call +82-43-719-1564 (for English) and speak to someone regarding further concerns.
+To contact the Ministry Of Food & Drug Safety call +82-43-719-1564 (in English) and speak to someone regarding further concerns.

 Are you looking for more information read the Food Labeling System posted on the Ministry Of Food & Drug Safety website.

-No matter which country you live in, it’s important to do research on what you read on food labels especially when you’ve an allergen or dietary restriction.
-While it might be time consuming to read health claims, ingredients, or nutritional information that can be displayed on packages, it’s important to make the best decision about food.
+No matter which country you live in, it’s important to do research on what you read on food labels especially when you have an allergen or dietary restriction.
+While it might be time-consuming to read health claims, ingredients, or nutritional information that can be displayed on packages, it’s important to make the best decision about food.